prisma/prisma1/docs/0.x/04-Reference/03-Database/02-Data-Modelling.md

 #### Required system field: `id`

-Every type that you define with the `@model` directive needs to have an `id: ID! @isUnique` field, otherwise `graphcool deploy` is going to fail.
+Every type that you define with the `@model` directive needs to have an `id: ID! @isUnique` field, otherwise `graphcool-framework deploy` is going to fail.
 This `id` however is managed by Graphcool: Every new node that is created in your service will get assigned a globally unique ID automatically.

 Notice that all your model types will implement the `Node` interface in the actual GraphQL schema that defines all the capabilities of your API.
 This is what the `Node` interface looks like: